Shadeoflight/CameraCrypt/README.md

 ## How to use
 1. Download the repo.
 2. Build and run in Android Studio.
-Be sure to run on a device with a front and back camera.
+Be sure to run on a device with a front camera.

 ## Libraries used
 None